ThatOneSongbird/Dayelis/README.md

 ## Current functions:
 !pf2e to pull up Archives of Nethys link for Pathfinder 2E
 !sf2e to pull up Archievs of Netyhs link for Starfinder 2E
-!foundry to pull up ThatOneSongbird's Foundry
-!hello to get a random greeting.
+!foundry to pull up a Foundry link, set by environment variable !hello to get a random greeting.
 !announcement to send an embedded announcement.
 Dayelis will prompt the user for the information, and reiterate a loop for every new field (up to 25)
 !reloadcog <cog name> to reload a cog for new functionality